 Little Italy Guide

-A Taste of Italy in the Heart of San Diego Guide
+Mangia!
+Mangia!
+A Taste of Italy in San Diego Guide

 Transportation

 Little Italy is easily accessible by public transportation.
-The San Diego Trolley's Green Line has a stop at County Center/Little Italy Station.
-Several MTS bus routes also serve the area, including routes 11, 20, 28, and 992.
-Check the MTS website for the most up-to-date schedules and route information.
-Street parking can be limited, especially during peak hours and events, so public transportation is recommended.
+The San Diego Trolley's Green Line has a station at County Center/Little Italy, providing convenient access from various parts of the city.
+Several bus routes also serve the area, including routes 11, 20, 215, and 235.
+Parking can be challenging, especially on weekends, so consider using public transportation or ride-sharing services.